 ActiveCampaign

-ActiveCampaign provides email marketing, marketing automation, and CRM features, making it suitable for small and medium-sized businesses.
+ActiveCampaign provides email marketing, marketing automation, and CRM features.
+It’s best suited for small and medium-sized businesses.

 GetResponse